 Why is your Thanksgiving turkey a dinosaur

-Birds and certain dinosaurs display synapomorphy: shared anatomical characteristics, derived from their evolution from a common ancestor.
+Birds and certain dinosaurs display synapomorphy: they share various anatomical characteristics because they evolved from a common ancestor.

-If you look closely at the wingtip of your Thanksgiving turkey, you will see that it is made up of three bones – two longer bones and a nub.
-The second of these is the longest, just as it is is in saurischian (tetanurae) dinosaurs.
+- If you examine the wingtip of your Thanksgiving turkey, you will see it is made up of three bones – two longer bones and a nub.
+The second of these is the longest, just as it is in saurischian dinosaurs.

-More specifically, birds are descendant from maniraptors, a group of theropod dinosaurs that includes the velociraptor.
-Both are synapomorphic: they share similar hipbones that point backwards.
+- Birds are descendant from maniraptors, a group of theropod dinosaurs which includes the velociraptor.
+Both share backwards-pointing hipbones.

-The difference between avialae (birds) and dromaeosauridae (theropod dinosaurs) is the tail.
-Bird no longer have a boned tail like dinosaurs, they just have a nub (pygostyle) that supports the feathers.
+The key difference between birds and theropod dinosaurs is the tail.
+Birds no longer have a boned tail like dinosaurs, they have a nub (pygostyle) that supports the feathers.

-So the real dinosaur at your Thanksgiving is actually the roast turkey on your table.
-It is a direct descendant of dinosaurs.
+The real dinosaur at your Thanksgiving is the roast turkey: a direct descendant of dinosaurs.

 What would dinosaurs eat for Thanksgiving?

-The carnivorous dinosaurs will likely be very happy to eat the turkey.
+Obviously, the carnivorous dinosaurs would devour the turkey.
 All of it.
-And at least three more for each dinosaur.
-Your oven will be working on overtime.
+And at least three more each.
+Your oven will be working overtime.

-While the turkeys are cooking, the dinosaurs would be celebrating Thanksgiving in the traditional way and chowing on some snacks (not on the other guests.
+While the turkeys are roasting, the dinosaurs would be celebrating Thanksgiving like we do: chowing on some snacks (not on the other guests.
 Hopefully).

-If you have a Spinosaurus or other pescatarian guests, you might like to add some steamed or grilled salmon.
+If you have a Spinosaurus or other pescatarian guests, you will need to add some steamed or grilled salmon.
+Whole, of course.

 Would there be pumpkin pie?